stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 wheel.bind(handler);
 ```

-However there are several problems with this approach:
+However there are still problems with this approach:

 * We are required to cast the event if we want to use the sub-class properties.

 * Ideally we would prefer to bind specific _parameterized_ events (especially for the keyboard, e.g. for the ESCAPE handler) rather than having to implement switching logic.

-* Additionally we would also like to be able to bind directly to a method reference with an appropriate signature instead of hand-crafting some sort of adapter.
+* Additionally we would also like to be able to bind directly to a method reference with an appropriate signature instead of hand-crafting adapters or messy lambdas.

-We could refactor the event class to contain the properties for __all__ cases but this is pretty ugly (even if there are only a handful).
-Alternatively we could implement some sort of double-dispatch to transform a base-class event to its sub-type but that feels overkill in this case.
+We _could_ refactor the event class to contain the properties for __all__ cases but this is pretty ugly (even if there are only a handful).
+Alternatively we could implement some sort of double-dispatch to transform a base-class event to its sub-type but that also feels overkill in this case.

 ### Bindings